 Now download latest stable release of mycollab community edition from Github and in order to download it use following commands as shown below.

-wget command on your system if you do not already have installed on your system using
+First install wget command on your system if you do not already have installed on your system using yum install wget.

 Finally click on Setup button to finish the installation wizard and by clicking the setup button your browser will be automatically redirected to application homepage(It will take some time so you should wait).